 Workload isolation: Operational query latency and throughput are protected from slow-downs due to your analytical query workload - but without the complexity of operating a separate analytical database.

 High data freshness: Couchbase Analytics uses DCP, a fast memory-to-memory protocol that Couchbase Server nodes use to synchronize data among themselves - so Analytics runs on data that’s extremely current, without ETL (extract, transform, load) or other hassles and delays.

-In Couchbase Server 6.6 and later, you can also create remote links to analyze data on remote Couchbase clusters, and also external links, to analyze data from external sources such as Amazon S3.
+You can also create remote links to analyze data on remote Couchbase clusters, and also external links, to analyze data from external sources such as Amazon S3.

 Use the Query service for operational queries — for example, the front-end queries behind every page display or navigation.

 Use the Analytics service when you don’t know every aspect of the query in advance — for example, if the data access patterns change frequently, or you want to avoid creating an index for each data access pattern, or you want to run ad hoc queries for data exploration or visualization.